-Root Partnerships is providing project management services to the Department of Health and Human Services Victoria across all phases of the project including project establishment, stakeholder consultation, master plan review, feasibility study, schematic design, design development, contract documentation, tendering, construction superintendence and all post-construction activities including commissioning and the defects liability period.
+Root Partnerships (RP) provided project management services to the Department of Health and Human Services (DHHS) Victoria across all phases of the project including project establishment, stakeholder consultation, master plan review, feasibility study, schematic design, design development, contract documentation, tendering, construction superintendence and all post-construction activities including commissioning and the defects liability period.

 The key challenge in any operational hospital project is the management of business continuity and minimisation of disruption whilst achieving the required program and cost deliverables.
-Root Partnerships in conjunction with DHHS and Mercy Health adopted an ECI contract for this project that allowed for early buildability input from the contractor.
-This was invaluable in assessing key risks ahead of time and allowing the team to employ mitigation strategies and communication protocols to ensure the project runs smoothly.
+RP in conjunction with DHHS and Mercy Health adopted an ECI contract for this project that allowed for early buildability input from the contractor.
+This was invaluable in assessing key risks ahead of time and allowing the team to employ mitigation strategies and communication protocols to ensure the project ran smoothly.